Want data to make an impact in your work?

 This course is for anyone working in organisations, who wants to make better decisions with data, or who is leading, or commissioning, data analysis and data-informed decision-making work.

-Taking place online, over six weeks, each week will contain a mix of taught material, self-study, activities and practical exercises all carried out online.
+Taking place online, each of the six modules you will study contains a mix of taught material, self-study, activities and practical exercises all carried out online.

 This course equips you with the theoretical knowledge, practical skills and technical know-how to make better decisions using data.
 The course emphasises a hands-on approach to learning data skills, offering a number of interactive, online exercises that will let you try out many of the techniques and concepts covered in the taught material against real examples.

 What is open data and what impact can it have?
 We will assess successful case studies of open data projects and look at how risk can be minimised through licensing and certificates.